N-Ulaganathan/Java-Libraries/README.md

 ------------------------------------
  MultiMap.java
  --------------
-    Allows to store more than one values for a key.
+ Allows you to store more than one values for a key.